Budapest: Economy

 Budapest is a significant economic hub, classified as a Beta + world city in the study by the Globalization and World Cities Research Network and it is the second fastest-developing urban economy in Europe as GDP per capita in the city increased by 2.4 per cent and employment by 4.7 per cent compared to the previous year in 2014.
-On national level, Budapest is the primate city of Hungary regarding business and the economy, accounting for 39% of the national income.
+On a national level, Budapest is the primate city of Hungary regarding business and the economy, accounting for 39% of the national income.
 The city had a gross metropolitan product of more than $100 billion in 2015, making it one of the largest regional economies in the European Union.
 According to Eurostat GDP, per capita in purchasing power parity is 147% of the EU average in Budapest, which means €37,632 ($42,770) per capita.
 Budapest is also among the Top 100 GDP performing cities in the world, measured by PricewaterhouseCoopers.
 The city was named as the 52nd most important business centre in the world in the Worldwide Centres of Commerce Index, ahead of Beijing, São Paulo and Shenzhen and ranking 3rd (out of 65 cities) on the MasterCard Emerging Markets Index.
 The city is 48th on the UBS The most expensive and richest cities in the world list, standing before cities such as Prague, Shanghai, Kuala Lumpur and Buenos Aires.

 In a global city competitiveness ranking by the EIU, Budapest stands before Tel Aviv, Lisbon, Moscow and Johannesburg among others.

 The city is a major centre for banking and finance, real estate, retailing, trade, transportation, tourism, new media as well as traditional media, advertising, legal services, accountancy, insurance, fashion and the arts in Hungary and regionally.
 Budapest is home not only to almost all national institutions and government agencies, but also to many domestic and international companies.
 In 2014 there were 395.804 companies registered in the city.
 Most of these entities are headquartered in Budapest's Central Business District, in District V and District XIII.
 The retail market of the city (and the country) is also concentrated in the downtown area, among others, in the two largest shopping centres in Central and Eastern Europe, the 186,000 sqm WestEnd City Center and the 180,000 sqm Arena Plaza.